Cleancodefactory/BindKraft/Documentation/Windowing/WindowBehaviors.md

 The rest of the methods manage the behaviors and are needed by any application that needs to adjust the behavior of some of its windows through behaviors:

-### attachBehavior(/* IWindowBehavior */ wb)
-    - wb - A behavior instance.
-Must suport `IWindowBehavior` interface.

-Checks if the interface is supported and then registers the behavior and initializes it (calls its `init` method).

-Returns the behavior (the `wb` argument) if it is an `IWindowBehavior` and null otherwise.

-### detachBehavior(/* IWindowBehavior */ wb)
-    - wb - A behavior instance.
-Must suport `IWindowBehavior` interface.

-Detaches the behavior specified if it is already attached.

-Returns the behavior if it has been detached and null otherwise (i.e. was not attached, not a behavior)

-### attachedBehaviors(/* f(wb) */ callback)
-    callback - optional callback that will be called for each behavior and can return true or false in order to include or exclude it from the result - i.e. can filter the result.

-Returns an array of all the behaviors or only of those the callback permits.

-### detachAllBehaviors(/* f(wb) */ callback)
-    callback - optional callback that will be called for each behavior and can return true or false in order to include or exclude it.

-Detaches all the behaviors or if callback is used only those permitted by the callback.

 ## Creating a window bewhavior